-- 1. To encourage the growth of hamlets as an alternative life style. - 2.
+- 1. To encourage the growth of hamlets as a hybridized lifestyle between urban and rural living. - 2.
 To ensure that all hamlets are properly planned. - 3.
-To ensure that the development of hamlets does not place an undue burden on the financial resource of the Municipal District.
+To ensure that the development of hamlets does not place an undue burden on the financial resources of the Municipal District.